 8. Reusable bags

-I always carry around a reusable foldable cloth bag when shopping for groceries or souvenir items.
+One easy way to be a green traveler is to carry around a reusable foldable cloth bag when shopping for groceries or souvenir items.
 Other countries like in Europe, encourage the use of one’s own shopping bag by charging additional fee when using plastic bags from the store.

 9. Solar charger